CesiumGS/3d-tiles/specification/schema/README.md

 This directory contains the JSON schema definitions for different concepts.
 Some of the concepts are defined in subfolders, in order to modularize the schema and define clear dependencies.
 Dependencies in a JSON schema are established with the `$ref` keyword, and these references are assumed to be resolved against the respective subdirectories.

-- Root directory: Core concepts of 3D Tiles.
-This includes schemas for the [Tileset JSON](../README.md#tileset-json), [Feature Table](../TileFormats/FeatureTable/README.md), and [Batch Table](../TileFormats/BatchTable/README.md).
+- Root directory: The core concepts of 3D Tiles, including the definition of the [Tileset JSON](../README.md#tileset-json).

 - [`Schema`](Schema) directory: A reference implementation of the Schema definition of the [3D Metadata Specification](../Metadata/README.md#schema).
 This is used by the Core 3D Tiles schema to define the structure of metadata for tilesets, tiles, groups, and content.
 And it is used by the glTF `EXT_structural_metadata` extension to define the structure of metadata in glTF assets.